It’s a refractor, and it has a huge 6” aperture, and it’s under $1000.

 The 6” aperture on a refractor is certainly an attractive feature.
 It’s also relatively lightweight and has a tube that’s under 1000 mm.
 These features and the fact that it’s an achromatic doublet is why it can be priced under $1000.

 With such a larger aperture, you can see more into deep space and the light grasp rate is much higher.
-It has excellent contrast and sharpness, and with its fast focal ratio, it’s a wide-field performer.
+I like that it has excellent contrast and sharpness, and with its fast focal ratio, it’s a wide-field performer.
 Better yet, the optics are within a closed tube, it’s nicely baffled with no reflections, and it has a collimatable cell.

 Unlike reflector telescopes that have mirrors that can often come out of alignment, refractor scopes have a series of lenses that are locked into position within a cell.
 The AR152 is collimated at the factory, and it’s likely you won’t have to make any adjustments.